-Pre-hearing conferences promote efficient case management by providing an informal avenue for identifying issues and discovery needs early and for resolving procedural matters in complex cases.
-Evidence will not be received at a pre-hearing conference, except as required for ruling on a motion.
-(Pre-marking and introducing exhibits may occur at the examiner's discretion.)
+Pre-hearing conferences promote efficient case management by ((providing an informal avenue for)) identifying issues and ((discovery)) information needs early, ((and for)) resolving procedural matters in complex cases, and determining next steps.
+Evidence ((will not be)) is not received at a pre-hearing conference, ((except as required for ruling)) unless necessary to rule on a motion. (((Pre-marking and introducing exhibits may occur at the examiner's discretion.)))